A Generalized Framework for Simultaneous Long-Short Feedback Trading: Testing GSLS with Optimized Control Parameters

 In the optimization procedures discussed above, the target gain was fixed at 15\% for all stocks.
 However, the GBM parameters could also be used in order to determine a reasonable target gain, for example, a target of 15\% might be an unobtainable level of gain for some of the stocks in question, or, indeed, an underestimate of the potential gain for other stocks.
 Thus, one might consider varying the target on a stock-by-stock basis.
 A simple suggestion in this direction would be to set the target gain, for stocks $i=1,\ldots,495$, at $g_{t,i}^* = |\hat\mu_i| + C$ where $\hat\mu_i$ is the estimated GBM drift parameter and $C$ is some constant which describes the amount by which we wish to beat the inherent drift in the price evolution.
-The reason we take the absolute value of the drift is that profit can also be made in the case of negative drift via the short component.
+The reason we take the absolute value of the drift is that profit can also be made in the case of negative drift via the short trading component.
 Figure \ref{mean_DiffTargetG} displays the average gain over time with $C = 0.05$.
-While the average gain in the MSE-optimized case does not change much from that of Figure \ref{total_gains}, the average gain for the bias-optimized case is almost doubled -- and is much closer to that of the MSE case.
-This finding is perhaps to be expected since the bias optimization is solely chasing a target, whereas the MSE approach also takes account of variability.
+While the average gain in the MSE-optimized case increases by approximately 50\% compared to that seen in Figure \ref{total_gains} (final gain goes from $0.042$ to $0.065$), the average gain for the bias-optimized case is almost doubled (from $0.077$ to $0.142$).
+This finding is perhaps to be expected since the bias optimization is solely chasing a target, whereas the MSE approach also takes account of variability, i.e., altering the target has a bigger impact on the bias-optimizer.